Looked After Children Policy

-Each child will have a Personal Education Plan (PEP), which their social worker will take the lead in developing.
+Each child will have an Electronic Personal Education Plan (ePep), which their social worker will take the lead in developing.
 However, the school’s role in this plan is crucial and at least one member of staff who knows the child well will attend the meeting to establish and subsequently review this.
 Other staff will contribute in writing as appropriate.

 - the child’s strength’s and weaknesses

 - interests, both in and out of school